 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2023.

-ISLES OF BARTRAM PARK COMMUNITY DEVELOPMENT DISTRICT ST. JOHNS COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+ISLES OF BARTRAM PARK COMMUNITY DEVELOPMENT DISTRICT ST. JOHNS COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 5 Employee compensation FYE 9/30/22 (paid/accrued) \$3,324.60 Independent contractor compensation for FYE 9/30/22 \$197,524.87 Construction projects to begin on or after October 1, (\$65,000) None Budget variance report See page 22 of the annual financial report Non Ad valorem special assessments: Special assessment rate FYE 9/30/22 Operation and Maintenance \$397.08 Debt Service Series 2015 \$1,204.89 - \$1,571.78 Debt Service Series 2017 \$1,165.41 - \$1,571.60 Special assessment collected FYE 9/30/22 O&M \$247,428.00 Debt Service Series 2015 \$430,638.00 Debt Service Series 2017 \$342,199.00 Outstanding Bonds: Series 2015 due November 1, 2045, see Note 6 for details \$5,810,000.00 Series 2017 due November 1, 2047 , see Note 6 for details \$4,940,000.00
+Element Comments Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+0 Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+7 Employee compensation \$3,324.60 Independent contractor compensation \$197,578.93 Construction projects to begin on or after October 1, (\$65,000) None Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund Non Ad valorem special assessments: Special assessment rate Operation and Maintenance \$480.84 Debt Service Series 2015 \$1,204.89 - \$1,571.78 Debt Service Series 2017 \$1,205.13 - \$1,571.60 Special assessments collected Operation and Maintenance \$291,471.73 Debt Service Series 2015 \$436,407.47 Debt Service Series 2017 \$370,393.56 Outstanding Bonds: see Note 7 for details